rsksmart/devportal-1.0/rif/multisig/sdk/transaction_confirmation.md

     {:.snippet__code.snippet__code--lightgreen}

 - On-chain signature
-    * On-chain signature consists of interacting directly with the safe account hence, no further action is required to make it available to other users.
+    * On-chain signature consists of interacting directly with the safe account.
+Hence, no further action is required to make it available to other users.

     ```ts
     const txHash = await safeSdk.getTransactionHash(safeTransaction)